hedgedoc/hedgedoc/docs/content/dev/design_docs/config.md

 # Config

+!!! info "Design Document"
+    This is a design document, explaining the design and vision for a HedgeDoc 2 feature.
+It is not a user guide and may or may not be fully implemented.

-The configuration of HedgeDoc is handled entirely by environment variables.
+The configuration of HedgeDoc 2 is handled entirely by environment variables.
 Most of these variables are prefixed with `HD_` (for HedgeDoc).

-## Configuring HedgeDoc for development

 NestJS - the framework we use - is reading the variables from the environment and also from the `.env` file in the root of the project.
-To make it easy to get the project started we included an example `.env` file in the root of this project called `.env.example`.

 ## How the config code works